Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Photometric Identification of stellar multiplicity

-Figure \ref{fig:separation_fractions} supports the validity of the separation line; this can also be validated through another independent approach.
-To do that, we use a magnitude displacement approach, as we describe in the following.
-Generally, a higher-multiplicity system would appear brighter compared to a single star with the same properties, given the luminosity contributed by the companions (in case of non-compact luminous, typically MS companions) \citep{Haffner1936, Bettis1975, Mermilliod1992}.
+Generally, a higher-multiplicity system would appear brighter compared to a single star with the same properties, given the luminosity contributed by the companions (in the case of non-compact luminous, typically MS companions) \citep{Haffner1936, Bettis1975, Mermilliod1992}.
 Therefore, an additional light contribution from a MS companion is expected to increase with an increased mass of the companion. \cite{simonian2019} found binary candidates by subtracting a theoretical isochrone magnitude from the observed K-band magnitude and looking for samples with excess magnitude.
 We follow a similar procedure for stars with periods from \cite{kamai2024}; we used MIST \citep{Dotter2016, Choi2016} to derive the k-band magnitude of a single star model.
 MIST evolutionary tracks are characterized by mass and metallicity.
 Since the measurements of stellar mass might be biased in the case of binarity, instead of using the measured mass from \cite{Berger_2020}, we calculated the main sequence single star mass ($M_{mss}$) from the temperature using mass-luminosity and mass-radius relations of $L \propto M^4$ and $R \propto M^{0.8}$ respectively.
 We then interpolated the tables based on $M_{mss}$ and $FeH$ to calculate the expected k-band magnitude on a $1$ Gyr isochrone.
 The left panel of Figure \ref{fig:kmag_density} shows that the specific choice of age is not significant for a wide range of ages and temperatures.
 It shows MIST results for different ages and solar metallicity.
 For $3000 < T_{eff} < 6000$ K, only very young stars ($\leq 50$ Myr) shows significantly different magnitudes.
 For higher temperatures, age effects are more significant as older stars start leaving the main sequence.

 Next, we want to remove evolved stars.
 To do so, we first calculated the expected lower and upper bounds on $logg$ for different temperature bins using MIST.
 To remain conservative, we added a width of $0.3$ magnitude on each side and removed all the samples outside the bounds.
 In addition, we used only samples with solar-like metallicities ($-0.05 < FeH < 0.05$) to reduce the metallicity effects on the main sequence.
 We then calculated the difference between the absolute magnitude (using the apparent magnitude from 2MASS and the distance from \cite{Berger_2020}) and the MIST magnitude.
 We call this quantity $\Delta K_{iso}$.
 We note that after filtering evolved stars by $logg$, there are still samples with large negative and positive $\Delta K_{iso}$.
 While this might point to the non-completeness of the filtering process, it might also be a result of errors in measuring the stellar parameters.
 Since we focus on the identification of non-single stars through magnitude excess, we took only samples with $-2 < \Delta K_{iso} < 0$.
 This left us with 19264 samples.